One of the most important things to determine after a car accident in Ohio is who was at fault.

 Additionally, serious injuries can sometimes manifest hours or days after an accident, so you may have suffered more damage than you thought.

-While the police conduct their investigation, it is also important that you contact an experienced car accident lawyer as soon as possible.
-Your lawyer can help protect your interests and fight for the compensation you need.
+While the police conduct their investigation, it is also important that you speak with an experienced car accident lawyer as soon as possible.
+Your attorney can help protect your interests and fight for the compensation you need.

 What Is a No-Fault State?

 No-fault states handle insurance claims a bit differently.
 Every driver must carry minimum personal injury protection (PIP) insurance.
 Then, if you suffer injury in an accident, you make a claim against your own insurance first no matter who was at fault.